danishdyna/LLM/Ollama-Hardware.md

 # Compute - Hardware Platform
-This tutorial give examples on how to run Open Source LLM Models.
+This tutorial gives examples on how to run LLM Models on dofferent Hardware Platforms.
 The Ollama Application Platform is chosen for ease of use and being Open Source.
 Interest is inspired by the AI/GPU revolution starting with GPT-3 in 2020.